The simplest explanation for brackish water is that it’s water that’s saltier than fresh water but not as salty as seawater.

 Brackish Water Treatment

-The first method is called reverse osmosis.
-Reverse osmosis systems funnel water through a membrane that has very small holes in it.
-The holes are large enough to let hydrogen and oxygen molecules through, but mineral molecules like sodium are caught.
+Desalination works based on the reverse osmosis process which funnel water through a membrane that has very small holes in it.
+The holes are large enough to let hydrogen and oxygen molecules pass through, but mineral molecules like sodium are caught.
 In simpler terms, water can pass through the screen, but salt can’t.

-The second method is distillation.
+The second method to treat brackish water is distillation.
 Distillation is a much simpler method that involves heating the water and turning it into vapor.

-The minerals are much heavier than the water itself, so they stay on the bottom of the distiller even when the water is heated up.
-On the other hand, the heat causes the water to turn into vapor, which rises to the top of the distiller, where it condenses and gets transferred into a separate clean water container.
+The minerals are much heavier than the water itself, so they stay at the bottom of the distiller even when the water is heated up.
+On the other hand, the heat causes the water to turn into vapor, which rises to the top of the distiller where it condenses and gets transferred into a separate clean water container.

-If you live in an area with brackish water and you’re wondering which treatment method might be the better choice, we recommend reverse osmosis.
+If you live in an area with brackish water and you’re wondering which treatment method is the better choice, we recommend reverse osmosis, especially if you're making brackish water for aquarium fish tank.

-Distilling water isn’t all that difficult, and devices like the Vevor simplify the process to the point where all you need to do is fill up the container and press the ON button.
+Distilling water isn’t all that difficult, and devices like the VKind Water Systemsr Water Distiller simplify the process to the point where all you need to do is fill up the container and press the ON button.
 Distillers are also relatively cheap and don’t take up much space on the countertop.

 This isn’t to say that distillers aren’t helpful – quite the contrary.
-But it’s true that RO systems are much more popular, and there are many more models you can pick from.
+But it’s true that RO systems are a much more popular treatment method, and there are many more models you can pick from.